CAPSELOCKE/CAPSELOCKE/DOINGS.md

   * uses Webtask API to edit the storage
 * testing scripts
   * noted Webtask is not doing a great job keeping the code in the editor up-to-date with the Github content
+  * seems to be working (although logging successful next tweet is not - TODO)
+  * next: tweet the tweet